insightsengineering/chevron/.github/ISSUE_TEMPLATE/new_table.md

     _3. ASEV_

 ### Analysis concept
-An alternative description for summary tables similar to AET01
+Alternative table description for summary tables similar to AET01
 _ex._
 - _Serious AE_
 - _Related AE_
 - _Total number of AEs_

 ### Statistics
-A Description of the statistical procedure
+Description of the statistical procedure
 _ex.
 Frequency count and % (based on N)_

 ### Default treatment of zero count rows